nithyaramakrishnan/data-shield/convert.md

   ```
   {: codeblock}

 3. Use the Enclave Manager GUI to approve or deny whitelist requests.
-You can track and manage whitelisted builds in the **Builds** section of the GUI.
+You can track and manage whitelisted builds in the **Tasks** section of the GUI.